-Figure 2-1 • Default Color Setting for Device (Silicon Hardware) - Settings shown are for M2GL050 die.
+Figure 2-1 • Default Color Setting for Device (Silicon Hardware) - Settings shown are for M2S010T die

 The device color setting is a hierarchical view.
-You may expand each group to see the lower level items and see the default color setting for each.
-The device cell types, IO banks are die-dependent and reflects the available hardware components for the selected die.
+You can expand each group to see the lower level items and default color setting for each.
+The device cell types, IO banks are die-dependent and reflect the available hardware components for the selected die.

-Similarly the color setting for the Design Elements are displayed in a hierarchical view.
+Similarly, the color setting for the Design Elements are displayed in a hierarchical view.
 Expand the group to see the default color setting for each lower level design element.

-Figure 2-2 • Default Color Settings for Design Elements- Settings shown are for design implemented on M2GL050 die.
+Figure 2-2 • Default Color Settings for Design Elements- Settings shown are for design implemented on M2S010T die